 (d) The parties may agree upon additional tests and inspections or alternative times for the tests and inspections required under this Article VI.

 6.7 Person will not install any attachments between the point of measurement and the Federal Helium Pipeline after initial startup without the written consent of the Authorized Officer.
-In addition, Person will not install any attachments between the point of measurement and the Helium Pipeline after initial startup without the written consent of Purchaser’s Representative.
+In addition, Person will not install any attachments between the point of measurement and the Helium Pipeline after initial startup without the written consent of Real Property Purchaser’s Representative.

 6.8 Person will calculate specific gravity and determine the percentage of helium by volume in the helium-gas mixture based on gas chromatograph analysis.
 Person will maintain and calibrate the gas chromatograph in accordance with its manufacturer’s recommendations.
-Person must provide the gas used in calibration procedures and must obtain BLM’s or Purchaser Representative’s approval, as applicable, of that gas as the calibration standard.
+Person must provide the gas used in calibration procedures and must obtain BLM’s or Real Property Purchaser Representative’s approval, as applicable, of that gas as the calibration standard.
 The chromatograph must measure helium, nitrogen, methane, and hydrogen.
 Person will measure other components as necessary so that at least 99.8 percent of the gas stream components are directly measured.

-6.9 Person will maintain at the point of measurement suitable equipment to collect a sample each day proportionate to flow that is representative of the 24-hour helium-gas mixture tendered by Person or delivered by the United States or Purchaser, as applicable, that is adequate for laboratory analysis, consistent with the pressures and cylinder sizes specified in Section 4.1(f).
-Person will provide this sample to the United States or Purchaser as applicable.
-The United States or Purchaser’s Representative, as applicable, will retain this sample until the United States or Purchaser, as applicable, witnesses the next meter inspection.
+6.9 Person will maintain at the point of measurement suitable equipment to collect a sample each day proportionate to flow that is representative of the 24-hour helium-gas mixture tendered by Person or delivered by the United States or Real Property Purchaser, as applicable, that is adequate for laboratory analysis, consistent with the pressures and cylinder sizes specified in Section 4.1(f).
+Person will provide this sample to the United States or Real Property Purchaser as applicable.
+The United States or Real Property Purchaser’s Representative, as applicable, will retain this sample until the United States or Real Property Purchaser, as applicable, witnesses the next meter inspection.

 6.10 In addition to the inspections provided for under paragraph 6.6, each party will have the right, at reasonable times, to inspect metering facilities installed and operated by the other party in the presence of a representative of the installing party, and to request tests and witness tests thereof but not to alter or in any manner disturb or adjust the facilities of the other party.
 If either party desires a test or inspection of any meter, or if a party observes a variation between meters upon which a billing statement is based and any check meter, such party will promptly notify the other party thereof.
 Each party will give the other party reasonable notice of the time of monthly and annual tests and inspections of metering facilities 72 hours in advance of such tests and inspections so that the other party may have its representatives present.